-In order to facilitate our programs, the CLS Program may share any information from a student's disability accommodation forms or information provided by participants to discuss accommodations that is necessary to facilitate accommodations.
+In order to facilitate our programs, the CLS Program and CLS Spark may share any information from a student's disability accommodation forms or information provided by participants to discuss accommodations that is necessary to facilitate accommodations.

-In order to facilitate the students' participation in the virtual institutes, the CLS Program shares limited personal data with prospective hosts, including students' ages, genders, and conditions that require specific accommodations as determined by CLS Program staff.
+In order to facilitate the students' participation in CLS Spark, the CLS Program shares limited personal data with prospective hosts, including students' ages, genders, and conditions that require specific accommodations as determined by CLS Program staff.